 Introspect and question yourself: At the end of a work-day, assess your performance to trace the activities that gave you satisfaction as opposed to ones that just led to conflicting discussions with no result.
 If you spent a small portion of your day doing your favorite part of the job while being occupied with monotonous, un-challenging work for the rest of the day, then take the initiative to raise this concern with your superiors or co-workers.
 Ask yourself whether you feel you are at the same place you were a year ago in terms of your job responsibilities.
 Think if a part of this is because you were passive and not pro-active enough to step-up and state your accomplishments and strengths to demand a promotion.
 Do you think that the tools and learning avenues available in your organization are not targeted to your functional area which, in turn, is stifling your efforts to bring innovation and creativity to your work?
 Many organizations, these days offer learning programs to high-performing employees to augment their skill base along with providing reimbursement in case an employee wants to enroll in a technical course with an external institute.

-As part of this self-evaluation, you should aim to decipher the career path where your interests, skills, values and aspirations converge.
+As part of this self-evaluation, you should aim to decipher your career goals- where your interests, skills, values and aspirations converge.
 Take personality and aptitude tests like the one by The Myers and Briggs Foundation to gain a deeper understanding about yourself.
 If your current job is seeming less meaningful, explore the idea of a lateral move to another department concentrated in a different function.
 Be vocal about this alternative to your superiors and seek their support in understanding the formal process of application and cross-functional training.
 However, if you find yourself facing the wall because of an unsupportive manager or spiteful co-workers, then perhaps it is time for you to look for another job.

 If you have gathered sufficient experience and expertise in your industry and have relative financial comfort, examine the benefits of being self-employed.
 If you have been appreciated for being the creative, ambitious and tenacious leader of your team, then you are more cut out for entrepreneurship than you think.
 Of course, it may translate to some unstable months, financially speaking, so ascertain the financial cushion you would like to build to take the brunt.
 Be open to undertaking some freelance or contractual work during this time to stay in touch with industry developments and monetarily place yourself in a better position.